 This white paper describes the framework.
 We build it for our clients.
 If you are a Perth business ready to get AI governance in place — across Microsoft 365 and every other system your business relies on — we can help.

 Every engagement starts with AI Governance as the foundation.
-From there, we build Managed AI workflows that connect your business systems, or deliver Custom AI Development for bespoke solutions that go beyond the standard library.
+From there, we build Managed AI workflows that connect your business systems, deploy purpose-built agents through AI Agent Development, or deliver Custom AI Development for bespoke solutions that go beyond the standard library.

-Start with a free AI Readiness Assessment to understand your current AI exposure, or read our blog post on why M365 governance alone is not enough for more context on the cross-platform challenge.
+Start with an AI Readiness Assessment to understand your current AI exposure, or read our blog post on why M365 governance alone is not enough for more context on the cross-platform challenge.

 Contact us on 1300 EPIC IT to talk about where AI fits in your business.